microsoft/azure-spring-boot/README.md

 This repo is for Spring Boot Starters of Azure services.
 It helps Spring Boot developers to adopt Azure services.

-### Support Spring Boot 2.0
+### Support Spring Boot

-- [`master`](https://github.com/Microsoft/azure-spring-boot/tree/master) branch supports Spring Boot 2.0
-- You can switch to branch [`1.5.x`](https://github.com/Microsoft/azure-spring-boot/tree/1.5.x) for Spring Boot 1.5.x usage
+This repository supports both Spring Boot 1.5.x and 2.0.x.
+Please read [this document](https://github.com/Microsoft/azure-spring-boot/wiki/Spring-Boot-dependency-version-management) for branch mapping.

 ### Prerequisites
 - JDK 1.8 and above